uo294319/MyNotes/UNIOVI/3S2_IntSys/data/Regression.md

 - We define a cost function $J(\theta)$.
 - $J(\theta)$ tells us how apart is $h_\theta(x)$ (prediction) from $y$ (real value) based on the weights.
 - The objective is to minimise $J(\theta)$ or $\theta \leftarrow \arg\min_\theta J(\theta)$.
+- The process of minimising the cost is called training.

 $$J(\theta) = \frac{1}{|D|}\sum_{(x, y)\in D}loss(y, h_\theta(x))$$